Our team

 Lorraine Closs

-Lorraine Closs, a professor in the Faculty of Health Sciences since 2013, previously worked for 20 years providing services in the field of social work with eight years in senior management positions.
+Lorraine Closs, a professor in the Faculty of Social and Community Services since 2013, previously worked for 20 years providing services in the field of social work with eight years in senior management positions.
 Her experience in leading community partnerships for social innovation includes responsibility for the development and operation of several programs including a youth residential program.
 As a faculty advisor in the Enactus program at DC for 3 years, she was responsible for empowering students to realize entrepreneurial and social innovation project goals.
-In 2016 she co-led a successful research study investigating the impact of an interdisciplinary field placement.
-Lorraine’s research focuses on social injustice issues related to poverty and homelessness.
-From 2018 to 2020 she was Principal Investigator of a College and Community Social Innovation Fund (CCSIF) research project focused on co-designing a housing model for Trusteed Youth.
-She is currently leading a 3-year CCSIF research project entitled; Building Bridges Together: Co-production of Financial Empowerment Strategies with People Experiencing Low Income.
+Lorraine’s research focus is on social injustice issues related to poverty and homelessness.
+From 2018 to 2020 she was Principal Investigator of a College and Community Social Innovation Fund (CCSIF) research project to co-design a housing supportive model for vulnerable youth at risk of homelessness.
+She is currently the Principal Investigator of a 3-year CCSIF research project entitled; Building Bridges Together: Co-production of Financial Empowerment Strategies with People Experiencing Low Income.
+Lorraine was the recipient of the DC Researcher Award of Excellence in both 2019 and 2023.

 Kay Corbier